 Requirements for using HTML5 ads

-- Has a good history of policy compliance.
+- Account has a good history of policy compliance.

 Dynamic prospecting and dynamic remarketing